Control Data and Function Interface in Generated Code

 corresponding block or to configure data type replacements for the entire model.
 These

 techniques require Embedded Coder.
-For more information, see Control Data Type Names in Generated Code (Embedded Coder).
+For more information, see Manage Replacement of Simulink Data Types in Generated Code (Embedded Coder).

 By default, the code generator assumes that Inport and Outport blocks at the root level of the model constitute the data interface of the model.
 You can promote an arbitrary signal, block parameter, or block state to the interface so that other systems and components can access it.
 See Promote Internal Data to the Interface.